RESOURCES & REFERRALS

 WHAT TO DO IN CASE OF AN OVERDOSE?

 A person can overdose on either prescription opioids (like oxycodone or hydrocodone) or non-prescription opioids (like heroin and fentanyl).
 An opioid overdose can make a person stop breathing and die or suffer brain damage.
 If you suspect that someone has overdosed on an opioid, you should call 911 so that he or she can receive immediate medical attention.
 If you have naloxone, administer it.
 If trained, you may also need to start CPR even before medical personnel arrive.
 Every minute counts.
 Call 911 immediately!

 When medical personnel arrive, they may administer naloxone.
 Naloxone is a medication that can treat an opioid overdose when given right away, though more than one dose may be needed.

 Most states have now passed laws that allow pharmacists to dispense naloxone without a prescription.
 This allows friends, family and others in the community to obtain the auto-injector and nasal spray versions of naloxone (also called Narcan) in advance so they can be prepared to save someone who is overdosing.

-If you or someone you know abuses opioids, or if you live or work in an area where overdoses are common, it is important to obtain the naloxone now, before you need it.
+If you or someone you know is prescribed high dose opioids, uses illicit opioids, or if you live or work in an area where overdoses are common, it is important to obtain the naloxone now, before you need it.
 This will let you be prepared to take action immediately in the event of an overdose until medical personnel arrive.
 Minutes count.